shihabalratul/iFixHome-client/README.md

 ## Functionality:

-It is a fairly dynamic website.
-Homepage is full responsive.
-User can book a service and share review.
-Admin can update booking status.
-If logged in email is admin email then it shows 5 option in dashboard sidebar.
-Admin can add or remove services..
-If it is user it shows 3 option.
-User cannot access anything which is for admin only.
+1. User can order a service.
+After payment order will be saved on MongoDB.
+2. Dashboard options are different based on user and admin.
+3. Admin can add or remove new services and change the order status from the dashboard.
+User can order a service, see their order status and add a review from the dashboard.

 ## Live site : https://ifixhome.netlify.app/